 The ledger has a replaceable data store for the world state.
 By default, this is a LevelDB key-value store database.
 The transaction log does not need to be pluggable.
 It simply records the before and after values of the ledger database being used by the blockchain network.

 Chaincode can be implemented in several programming languages.
-The currently supported chaincode language is Go with support for Java and other languages coming in future releases.
+Currently, Go and Node are supported.

 Depending on the needs of a network, participants in a Business-to-Business (B2B) network might be extremely sensitive about how much information they share.
 For other networks, privacy will not be a top concern.